 The ESL Open Cups are a series of weekly online cups.
 These tournaments are the grassroots of the ESL Pro Tour operating every week to provide all players an opportunity to compete within the ESL Pro Tour structure.
-Each week there are 3 of these, played on the Europe, North America, and Asia servers.
+Each week there are 3 of these, played on the Europe, America, and Asian servers.

 In the 2021/2022 season there are three competitive seasons, Summer, Fall & Winter.
 Each season will have open online qualification which leads into regionalized tournaments to then conclude with the main body of the competition.
 The regionalized tournaments will work identically to the 2020 system, providing the best players with an invitation to the seasonal finals hosted live at a European Studio or if possible a DreamHack festival.

 Once all three seasons are complete, there will be one final competition in 2022 ahead of the EPT Championship where online qualification will lead to a 16 player tournament, offering the final EPT Points and one final Invitation to the World Champion crowning tournament.

 EPT Points: ESL Pro Tour points are distributed at all our competitions.

 Throughout the year, each season will begin with Open Qualifiers which will lead into Closed Qualifiers to fight for spots in the regionalized main event.
 The first season of the year will have players from the 2020-21 season invited based on final EPT standings, and the later seasons will have the top half of each regional event automatically qualify for the next season, while the bottom half are placed into Closed Qualifiers where they will play against players from the open portion.